faizal101/Twitch-Chat-Translator-Bot/README.md

 **TWITCH_OAUTH** is the token needed to connect to Twitch chat.
 You can generate one [here](https://twitchapps.com/tmi/).\
 **CHANNEL_NAME** is where you want the bot to run.
 This should be your Twitch channel (username).\
 **AZURE_SUB_KEY** Read the [prequisites in the Quickstart documentation](https://docs.microsoft.com/en-gb/azure/cognitive-services/translator/quickstart-translator) on how to create a Translator resource in Azure and generate a key.
 Make sure you set the Region to "Global".\
 **PRIMARY_LANG** is the target language you want the bot to translate to.
 Uses the ISO 639-1 standard.
 Examples: `en` for English, `ja` for Japanese, `ko` for Korean, `zh-Hans` for Simplified Chinese.
-Check the [Language Support](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/language-support) doc to see what languages Azure supports and what the code is.
+Check the [Language Support](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/language-support) doc to see what languages Azure supports and what the code is.\
+**SECONDARY_ LANG** optional entry.
+Add this if you want the bot to translate to another language that isn't the primary language.
+Useful for (semi)-bilingual chat.
+For example: Assume there's a Japanese VTuber where they have both Japanese and Western fans.
+The VTuber only understands Japanese.
+If only `PRIMARY_LANG` is set, non-Japanese messages (for example English) will be translated to Japanese.
+So the VTuber and Japanese fans can understand it.
+However, if someone types in Japanese, only the VTuber and other Japanese fans can understand it, leaving the western fans a left out a bit.
+In this case, `SECONDARY_LANG` can be set to `en` for English.
+What now happens is that the messages Japanese will be translated to English, so now even the western fans can understand what the other fans are saying.

+Obviously, machine translation isn't perfect and probably won't be for a very long time due to how languages work.
+However,

 <details>
   <summary>About the free tier</summary>